SpoilerRules/KotlinizedMCP/README.md

 ## Pending In-built Features

 - ❌ Removed Twitch Broadcast support.
-- ❌ Removed score display on the right side of the scoreboard.
 - ❌ Implemented raw input.

 ## Why the Name "Evanescent"?